-The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that several neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+The analysis for these combined areas consisted of a general review of applicable characteristics such as grade, age, condition, stories, living area, views, waterfront, lot size, land problems, and neighborhoods.
+The analysis results showed that for Area 6 location-based and characteristic-based variables were necessary in four neighborhoods.
+Area 82 required two combined locational and characteristic variables and one townhouse characteristic use variable.
+These variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the areas.